j-froehlich/wp_wk/wp-content/plugins/wps-hide-login/readme.txt

 First step is to check your .htaccess file and compare it to a regular one, to see if the problem comes from it.

 == Changelog ==

+= 1.2.1 =
+* Enhancement: Prevent access to the login page by using the URL encoded version of wp-login.php

+= 1.2 =
+* Enhancement: Prevent redirection to login URL when accessing /wp-admin/customize.php directly
+* Enhancement: Redirect to admin URL when already logged-in and accessing login URL without the action query string

 = 1.1.7 =
 * Fix: change fake 404 on wp-admin when not logged-in to a 403 forbidden to prevent fatal errors with various themes & plugins